 According to the Quality of Life Index which also considers indicators like purchasing power, traffic commute time and pollution and climate indexes, the following countries are in the top 15 best places to live in Europe

-One important criterion if you want to move abroad is to check the employment opportunities there.
+One important criterion, if you want to move abroad, is to check the employment opportunities.
 Depending on your lifestyle, factors like the general income and top industries hiring in the country of your choice might be quite important for your decision.
 According to Indeed’s report, the current job seeker mobility shows that the top 10 most attractive countries in Europe for international jobseekers are as follows: Luxembourg, Switzerland, UK, Germany, Ireland, Netherlands, France, Belgium, Spain and Portugal.

 There are many more questions to ask before you make your final decision: Which country has the nicest people in Europe?
 Where is the easiest place to live abroad?
 Which country has the best climate all year long?
 In which country can I find more like-minded people?
 What is the cheapest and safest country to live in Europe? etc. etc. There’s no end to it.
 While you can find the answers to some of these questions, many of them cannot be answered by these indexes unfortunately, the answers will be quite different from one person to another.
 The best would be travelling to the country of your options before you make a final move, getting advice from the expats living there or trying and learn it by yourself.

 We already have answered some of the best questions with tips that can help you to make a move to a new country in our blog article How to Move Abroad Easier Than You Think.
 The rest is on you!
 Make your research and decide.
 When you are ready to find your next job in the country of your dreams check our job offers!